 The City's tax abatement process is largely driven by a particular geographic area's ability to receive designation as a redevelopment area.
 The City guidelines around the tax abatement process generally permit them for any residential, commercial, or industrial project in a redevelopment area.
-As noted in the 2009 report, the tax abatement program in St. Louis has been in effect for many years; as a result, many parcels have received multiple rounds of tax abatement throughout their history.19
+As noted in the St. Louis revenue study conducted in 2009, the tax abatement program in St. Louis has been in effect for many years; as a result, there are a small percentage of parcels that have received multiple rounds of tax abatement throughout their history (although even in those limited instances, it has generally only been twice).